ec262/discovery/README.md

     Returns the list of IP addresses of available workers in JSON as an array of strings.

-  - `POST /(:ip)`
+  - `POST /(:addr)`
-    Register a worker to the worker pool by IP address.
-If no IP address given, register the IP of the requester.
+    Register a worker to the worker pool by address.
+If no address given, register the address of the requester.
 Returns status code 200 if all goes well.

-  - `DELETE /:ip`
+  - `DELETE /:addr`
-    Delete a worker with the given IP address.
+    Delete a worker with the given address.